matrix-org/matrix-spec-proposals/proposals/3053-per-room-limits.md

 per room, the subtype limit will be ignored.
 To set per-room nesting limit, user has to have power to `tombstone` and `attach`.

+## Alternatives considered

+Having those limits as permanent limits specified as fields in the `m.room.create` event of the respective room (Later changed the plans to bring this forward as another MSC, as an orthogonal feature with changeable ones).

 ## Security considerations

 Misuse of this feature might cause permanently forking a room.